 There’s a reason solid hardwood flooring has stood the test of time and continues to be a favorite flooring option despite the ever-changing demands of interior décor trends: hardwood is durable, widely available, budget-friendly and – with the right finish – can be easily adapted to suit any style.

 So, if you’re considering hardwood floors, you’re already making a good choice for your home.
 But how do you choose the best solid wood floors?

 Well, this is a multi-faceted question.
-In this article we’ll address this question by reviewing the following aspects that determine which is the best solid hardwood for your home:
+In this article we’ll address this question by analysing the following aspects that determine which is the best solid hardwood for your home:

 Solid Hardwood Vs Engineered Hardwood